Climate Risk Assessment

 Load video

 The topic of growing risks from climate change is reflected in many international policy agendas, e.g. in the Sendai Framework for Disaster Risk Reduction, as part of the United Nations Office for Disaster Risk Reduction (UNDRR) and under the United Nations Framework Convention on Climate Change (UNFCCC).
-Under the UNFCCC, the topic of Loss and Damage (L&D) has gained growing attention, which led to the establishment of the Warsaw International Mechanism for Loss and Damage associated with Climate Change Impacts (WIM) in 2013.
-In 2015, the Paris Agreement emphasised its importance by introducing L&D as a standalone article:

 “Parties recognize the importance of averting, minimizing and addressing loss and damage associated with the adverse effects of climate change…”

-ARTICLE 8 OF THE PARIS AGREEMENT
+(ARTICLE 8 OF THE PARIS AGREEMENT)

 Comprehensive Climate Risk Management (CRM) is a systemic framework that seeks to anticipate, avoid and prevent all types of climate risks as well as to absorb remaining impacts from extreme weather events and slow-onset changes.
 Thereby, it integrates the two research strands of Climate Change Adaptation (CCA) and Disaster Risk Reduction (DRR) into a sustainable development framework.